mariozeats/mariozeats/content/post/americanflagmacarons.md

         <img src="https://farm5.staticflickr.com/4288/35307548272_acd5835bb5_c.jpg" alt="Blue dot" style="height: 375px;"/>&nbsp; &nbsp; &nbsp;<img src="https://farm5.staticflickr.com/4215/35079485240_53e79031e7_c.jpg" alt="Blue quandrant" style="height: 375px;"/>
     - *c*.
 Using the red batter, pipe out the stripes.To get the edges, I just pipe a little off the edge because I know it will fall onto itself.
          <img src="https://farm5.staticflickr.com/4229/35079492730_e42956f8cb_c.jpg" alt="Red stripes" style="height: 375px;"/>
     - *d*.
 Finally, get add circles to make the "stars" on the blue quadrant.
 I attempted stars, but it comes out weird.
 I tried 50 stars, but that was overwhelming, so I settled on 5 4 5 4 5 4 = 27.
-    - *e*.
-Finally go through with the black batter and add seeds onto the dark yellow lines.
 5. Rap the baking sheet against the table a few times.
 Pop any air bubbles with a toothpick and swirl (carefully) the toothpick around a bit to have that hole close up.
 6. I normally cheat and dry the macaron shells by holding the tray in the over.
 However, these designs are often a bit more mixed than normal (since they're squeezed through the small detail piping bags).
 Because of that, you should just let them dry the normal way.
 This is crucial.
 I have tried rushing to dry and they end up cracking.
 They need to develop a dried skin in order to rise properly.
 You want to be able to touch the shell and have it not be sticky.